Can Hand Soap Be Used to Wash Clothes?

 Picture this.
 You’re travelling.
 No laundry detergent available.
 You put on your favorite shirt in the morning (you know, the one that you were planning to use the day after tomorrow again).
 Surprise!
 It’s dirty at the end of day.
 Maybe it was a sauce stain, some dust, grease stains.
 Whatever.
 Something happened and now your shirt is dirty.
 Now I know what you’re thinking, how about I grab that bottle of hand soap and squirt some on the shirt.
 That will help, right?
 The ingredients in hand soap are...similar...right?
 Since the ingredients are similar, both should work equally well, right?
 Well, not quite.
-The ingredients in hand soap are closer to dish soap, shampoo, and (maybe) all purpose cleaner.
+The ingredients in hand soap are closer to Hand Washing Dishes, shampoo, and (maybe) all purpose cleaner.
 But the ingredients in laundry detergent are completely different!

 The surfactants, either natural or chemical, in laundry detergents serve to separate stains, grease, and other particles from clothes and have them be washed away in water.
 Hand soap works...kind of like that.
 But to a much lesser degree.